Menu

 Map of Africa with Djibouti highlighted.

-| Djibouti completed their initial field hospital installation in May of 2021.
+Djibouti completed its initial field hospital installation in May 2021.
 A second field hospital was donated in July of 2022.
 Army General and AFRICOM’s commander Stephen Townsend attended the first mobile field hospital inauguration.
-Djibouti’s U.S. Ambassador Jonathan Pratt was present at both ceremonies and stated, “We are proud to work side by side, every day, with our Djiboutian partners and colleagues to ensure that our contributions to health care, job creation, education and security are working for the benefit of all Djiboutians.”
-Also in attendance were Dr. Ahmed Robleh Adbilleh, Djibouti’s Minister of Health and Major General Shawley of the Combined Joint Task Force – Horn of Africa.
-The mobile field hospitals are part of a multimillion-dollar donation from the U.S. Government for COVID-19 related facilities and assistance.
+Djibouti’s U.S. Ambassador Jonathan Pratt was present at both ceremonies and stated, “We are proud to work side by side, every day, with our Djiboutian partners and colleagues to ensure that our contributions to health care, job creation, education, and security are working for the benefit of all Djiboutians.”
+Dr. Ahmed Robleh Adbilleh, Djibouti’s Minister of Health, and Major General Shawley of the Combined Joint Task Force – Horn of Africa were also in attendance.
+The mobile field hospitals are part of a multimillion-dollar donation from the U.S. Government for COVID-19 and ongoing medical-related facilities and assistance.

-Alaska Defense Representative, Chris Grieve Reviews the Negative Pressure Alarm with Tunis Officials.
+Alaska Defense Representative Chris Grieve Reviews the Negative Pressure Alarm with Tunis Officials.

 Map of Africa with Tunisia highlighted.